vnguyen01/vnguyen01.github.io/_posts/2020-06-05-welcome-to-jekyll.markdown

 At this point, it turns out that none of the themes was Minima, so I clicked on random one.
 But I did this before merging `gh-pages` into `master`, so now I have a working website at least but everything I want is still in the other branch.
 I merged, basically overriding all the files in `master` since it was just the chosen theme with none of my previous work.
-This time, I made sure to have the theme explicity specified as `theme: minima` in `_config.yml` before I merged and pushed.
+This time, I made sure to have the theme explicitly specified as `theme: minima` in `_config.yml` before I merged and pushed.

+One thing that is *very* annoying is a page might look normal when serve locally but not so when served by Github... and for this the only thing I can do is to commit and test often!

 ## Override and Customize Minima Theme
 In `_config.yml`, the default theme is listed as minima.
 We want to comment that out.